A two-step approach to model precipitation extremes in California based on max-stable and marginal point processes: The two-step approach

 where

-The contribution to the independent loglikelihood from site $s$, $\sum_{t=1}^n \ell_{1t,s}$, is simply loglikelihood of the point process approach in a univariate extreme value analysis \citep{Smit:extr:1989}.
-Since we assume indepdence from block to block, the contribution from block $t$ is $\ell_{1t} = \sum_{s=1}^S \ell_{1t,s}$.
+The contribution to the independence loglikelihood from site $s$, $\sum_{t=1}^n \ell_{1t,s}$, is simply the loglikelihood of the point process approach in a univariate extreme value analysis [\citet{Smit:extr:1989}].
+Since we assume independence from block to block, the contribution from block $t$ is $\ell_{1t} = \sum_{s=1}^S \ell_{1t,s}$.
 The maximizer of~\eqref{eq:l1}, $\hat\beta_n$, is the estimator of $\beta$.

+The independence loglikelihood~\eqref{eq:l1} also allows temporal dependence within the same block, in which case the temporal dependence is ignored similar to the spatial dependence.
+Recent studies show that this approach not only uses all threshold excesses for more efficient estimation, but also avoids significant biases that may come with declustering [\citeauthor{Fawc:Wals:impr:2007} (\citeyear{Fawc:Wals:impr:2007,Fawc:Wals:esti:2012})].
+The variance of $\hat\beta_n$ needs to be estimated with sandwich estimators to adjust for the dependence [\citet{Smit:Regi:1991}].

-\paragraph{Step 2} The second step uses only block maxima and estimates dependence parameters based on a pairwise composite likelihood, with marginal parameters replaced by the estimates from the first step.
-The dependence parameters are estimated by maximizing a pairwise likelihood based on block maxima with $\beta$ fixed at $\hat\beta_n$.
-Let $f_{ij}(\cdot; \theta, \beta)$ be the bivariate marginal density of the MSP in~\eqref{eq:dep} at site $i$ and $j$, with dependence parameters $\theta$ and marginal parameters $\beta$.
-Define a log pairwise composite likelihood
+\emph{Step} 2.
+Given $\hat\beta_n$, the second step uses block maxima to estimate the dependence parameters $\theta$ based on a pairwise likelihood.
+Let $f_{ijt}(\cdot; \theta, \beta)$ be the bivariate marginal density of the $(M_{i,t}, M_{j,t})$ from the max-stable process model specified by~\eqref{eq:marg} and~\eqref{eq:dep} with site $i$ and $j$ in block $t$.
+Define pairwise loglikelihood

 where the contribution from block $t$ is

 Our estimator for $\theta$, $\hat\theta_n$, is the maximizer of~\eqref{eq:l2}.